Overview

 Research Assistantships

 Students are sometimes able to work as assistants to faculty, supporting research in labs and on individual projects.
-If you are interested in a research assistantship position, inquire with your Special Committee if any such opportunity is available.
+If you are interested in a research assistantship position, inquire with your Special Committee to see if any such opportunity is available.

 Research Grants

 CIAMS is also pleased to sponsor various grant programs, including the Hirsch Graduate Travel Scholarship and the CIAMS Research Grants.
+Our Funding page provides details on eligibility requirements, funding levels, and deadlines.

 Conference Grants

 The Graduate School provides conference grants to all graduate students who are invited to present papers or posters at professional conferences.
 Award amounts are based on geographic location, not actual expenses.
 The Graduate School tries to fund most requests from students who meet the criteria for eligibility.
 Only one award will be considered during a single academic year, which is from July 1 through June 30.
 For information and deadlines, please refer to the Conference Grant Application found on the Graduate School website.
-Students can apply to CIAMS to supplement a Conference Travel grant from the Graduate School.
+Students can also apply to CIAMS to supplement a Conference Travel grant from the Graduate School.

 CIAMS alumni follow a range of career paths.
 Approximately half of the students in our MA program (49 per cent) go on to pursue a PhD in Anthropology, Classics, or Near Eastern Studies.
 A number of our alumni (23 percent) choose to work in the heritage sector, from cultural and national resource management, to laboratories and libraries.
 For others still, CIAMS is a stepping stone to careers in education, information technology, or other fields (23 percent).
 Some of our students (6 percent) choose to pursue additional master’s degrees in such diverse fields as Conservation, Roman History, and Education.